-He forages towards the Yagnya, fights, destroys the sacrificial ritual and beheads Daksha.”
+He forages towards the Yagnya, destroys the sacrificial ritual and beheads Daksha.”

 The story goes on.
-Shiva is called in to stop Veerabhadra and his entourage.
-Shiva arrives, revives Daksha back to life and reinstates the yagnya.
-This is the story that, one most likely knows.
+Shiva is called in, to stop Veerabhadra and his entourage.
+Shiva arrives, revives Daksha back to life, and reinstates the yagnya.
+This is the story that, is commonly known in India.

 In one of my interviews with a Tasha (a musical instrument played in the ritual processions of Veerabhadra) player, I got to know the following Oral narrative.
 It is in continuation with the above story.

 After Daksha’s beheading, Asakini- the wife of Daksha with her inherent power stops all three worlds.
-All the gods headed by Brahma and Vishnu then went to Siva and pleaded with him to restore Daksha back to life.
+All the gods headed by Brahma and Vishnu then went to Siva and pleaded with him to restore Daksha’s life.

 Siva restores the life of Daksha by attaching a goat’s head to his body.
-While everything including the sacrifice got restored, Veerabhadra remained furious.
+While everything including the sacrifice got restored, Veerabhadra couldn’t be pacified.

 This resulted in destructions across the world.
-Unable to pacify him, the masses prayed and asked him what he wants to become peaceful.
+Unable to pacify him, the masses prayed and asked him what he wants.

-He replied: Omkaranatham- the sound of Om- is to be played for him.
-Then, Narada and Tumbura, the two celestial sages well-versed in music, created a human called Veerangeya.
+He replied: Omkaranatham; he needed the sound of Om.
+Then, Narada and Tumbura, the two celestial sages well-versed in music, created a human called Veerangeya to create the sound.

-Veerangeya was to create the sound somehow.
-He used his creative energies and took the body of the goat whose head was fixed to Daksha and created an instrument called Veeranam with the skin of the animal.
+Veerangeya used his creative energies and took the remaining still body of the goat whose head was fixed to Daksha.
+He created an instrument called Veeranam with the skin of the animal.

-He removed the skin and created the membrane on which one plays the beat.
-He used the intestines as the rope to tie the instrument and started playing it.
+He removed the skin and created the membrane on which one plays the drum beat.
+He used the animal’s intestines as the rope to tie the instrument and started playing it.